A BRIEF HISTORY OF BALTIMORE, MARYLAND

 The Maryland Assembly created a region called Baltimore County in 1659.
 The first settler was David Jones.
-In the following decades other people settled in the region.
-In 1706 the port of Baltimore was established near the site of Fort McHenry where goods could be loaded and unloaded.
-However the town of Baltimore was formally founded in 1729.
-Land was divided up and sold and settlers built houses.
+In the following decades, other people settled in the region.
+In 1706 the Port of Baltimore was established near the site of Fort McHenry where goods could be loaded and unloaded.
+However, the town of Baltimore was formally founded in 1729.
+The land was divided up and sold and settlers built houses.
 Baltimore grew rapidly.
 By 1790 the population of Baltimore had risen to over 13,500.
-It would seem small to us but by 18th century standards it was a large and important town.
+It would seem small to us but by 18th century standards, it was a large and important town.
 By 1810 the population had risen to over 46,000.
-Meanwhile in 1796 Baltimore became a city.
-Then on 12-15 September 1814 during The War of 1812 British forces attempted but failed to capture Baltimore.
+Meanwhile, in 1796 Baltimore became a city.
+Then on 12-15 September, 1814 during The War of 1812 British forces attempted but failed to capture Baltimore.

 Then in 1861 came civil war.
 On 19 April 1861 troops from Massachusetts were marching through Baltimore when Confederate sympathizers attacked the troops.
-In the ensuing riot 4 soldiers and 12 civilians were killed.
-Afterwards Baltimore was occupied by federal troops.
+In the ensuing riot, 4 soldiers and 12 civilians were killed.
+Afterward, Baltimore was occupied by federal troops.

 In the late 19th century Baltimore boomed.
 The port thrived and by 1900 the population of the city had risen to 508,000.
 Many African Americans migrated to Baltimore.

 Meanwhile Brown Memorial Presbyterian Church was built in 1870 and Mount Vernon Place United Methodist Church was built in 1872.
 Baltimore City Hall was built in 1875 and The Enoch Pratt Free Library opened in 1886.